adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - 알맞은 metric representation를 선택 하는것은 중요 하다. `We claim that understanding how to choose a suitable metric representation for SLAM (and extending the set or representations currently used in robotics) will impact many research areas, `
 	- including long-term navigation, physical interaction with the environment, and human-robot interaction.

 - Geometric modeling appears much simpler in the 2D case, with only two predominant paradigms:
 	- landmark-based maps and
 	- occupancy grid maps.

-- The former models the environment as a sparse set of landmarks, the latter discretizes the environment in cells and assigns a probability of occupation to each cell.
+- 첫번째는 : The former models the environment as a sparse set of landmarks,

+- 두번째는 : the latter discretizes the environment in cells and assigns a probability of occupation to each cell.

-The problem of standardization of these representationsin the 2D case has been tackled by the IEEE RAS MapData Representation Working Group, which recently releaseda standard for 2D maps in robotics [113]; the standard definesthe two main metric representations for planar environments(plus topological maps) in order to facilitate data exchange,benchmarking, and technology transfer.
+- The problem of standardization of these representations in the 2D case has been tackled by the IEEE RAS Map Data Representation Working Group, which recently released a standard for 2D maps in robotics [113]; the standard defines the two main metric representations for planar environments(plus topological maps) in order to facilitate data exchange, benchmarking, and technology transfer.